michaelpiper/ts-koa-socket.io/README.md

-# WebSocket API with Express Typescript
+# WebSocket API with Koa Typescript
-> A boilerplate to develop realtime and event-based API to perform **broadcasting** and **real-time data transfer** with Socket.io on Express written in TypeScript and Redis.
+> A boilerplate to develop realtime and event-based API to perform **broadcasting** and **real-time data transfer** with Socket.io on Koa written in TypeScript and Redis.

 ***